RadleighSmith/apex-estates/README.md

 Overall, our carefully curated color scheme aims to create a harmonious and visually appealing experience for our users, balancing contrast, readability, and engagement throughout the website.

-In order to ensure that our chosen color scheme meets accessibility standards and provides optimal readability for all users, we employ a contrast grid to evaluate the contrast ratios between text and background colors.
+In order to ensure that our chosen color scheme meets accessibility standards and provides optimal readability for all users, we employed a contrast grid from [eightshapes](https://contrast-grid.eightshapes.com/) to evaluate the contrast ratios between text and background colors.
 This grid allows us to assess the color combinations used throughout the website and verify that they adhere to accessibility guidelines.

 ![Contrast Grid Screenshot](docs/colour-scheme/contrast-grid-screenshot.png)